 Use of Green Grams

 Green gram can be used used in both sweet and savoury dishes. it can also be used for extracting starch or ground into flour called green gram flour or green moong dal flour.

 Whole seeds: in Africa, whole seeds are boiled with cereals such as maize (corn) or sorghum and eaten as a nutritive meal.

-Whole seeds can also be cooked with meat, prawns, fish or vegetables, in sauces, and served with chapatti or rice or seasoned with spices and freshly grated coconut.
+Whole seeds can also be cooked with meat, prawns, fish, vegetables or in sauces, and served with chapati or rice or seasoned with spices and freshly grated coconut.

-Split seeds: the dried split seeds are pale yellow in colour and are called, dal or dhal.
+Split gram skinless: the dried split seeds are pale yellow in colour and are called, dal or dhal.
 In India and Pakistan the split seeds are cooked as dal (green gram soup or sauce).

-Split seeds can also be fried and salted and eaten as a snack.
+Split gram skinless can also be fried and salted and eaten as a snack.
 Cooked split seeds can also blended with liquid, sweetened and served as a beverage.